BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 1. OnStar login: username, password, PIN
 1. Your car's VIN.
 Easily found in the monthly OnStar diagnostic emails.
-1. MQTT server information: hostname, username, password **NEW! - Provide MQTT topic (MQTT_ONSTAR_POLLING_STATUS_TOPIC) for Onstar Data Polling Status to monitor success/failure when OnStar is polled for data**
+1. MQTT server information: hostname, username, password

+- **NEW! - Provide MQTT topic (MQTT_ONSTAR_POLLING_STATUS_TOPIC) for Onstar Data Polling Status to monitor success/failure when OnStar is polled for data**
   - MQTT_ONSTAR_POLLING_STATUS_TOPIC/lastpollsuccessful - "true" or "false" depending on status of last poll
   - MQTT_ONSTAR_POLLING_STATUS_TOPIC/state - Polling Status and Detailed Error Messages in JSON

 - **NEW - Command Response Status is now published to MQTT topics!**
   - Topic format: MQTT_PREFIX/{VIN}/command/{commandName}/state
     - Note: Unless defined, default MQTT_PREFIX=homeassistant

+- **NEW - Sensor specific messages are now published to MQTT as sensor attributes which are visible in HA**

 ## Helpful Usage Notes